Guide to Oregon's Brilliant Fall Leaves

 The trees are not without their friends!
 Among the colorful leaves, squirrels and chipmunks frisk, and birds and turkeys roost.
 Spot deer, bears, foxes, skunks, possums, raccoons, beavers and more.
 There are places to stop like the butterfly pavilion and elk meadow on Highway 38 or the Sea Lion Caves and whale watching points along Highway 101.
 Or you can visit the Cascades Raptor Center in Eugene, the Portland Zoo or the Wildlife Safari.
 Domestic animals spot the farm fields, and you can get a close up look at alpacas at Aragon Alpacas and Pura Vida Alpacas in Eugene.

 Ramble the Willamette Valley enjoying Oregon Wine Country in its golden harvest days.

 Tour Historic Covered Bridges

-In Lane County there are twenty preserved covered bridges, some that you can even drive through.
+In the Eugene, Cascades & Coast region there are twenty preserved covered bridges, some that you can even drive through.
 Marvel at their architectural designs and nostalgic appeal.
 Framed by the colorful leaves, these beloved historic treasures make for a memorable collection of photos.